 Scientist First, Vigneron Second

 Before Aline cut her own first vine and crafted her wine, she became a scientist.
-She spent seven years between the Universities of Paris Diderot, Dijon, Cergy and Orléans.
+She spent seven years between the Universities of Paris Diderot, Dijon, Cergy, and Orléans.
 During that time, she earned an impressive haul of three Masters degrees in Molecular Biology, Fermentation Science, and QHSE (Quality Health Safety Environment)—the latter of which was more focused on workplace management.

 A Committed Life

-With every visit with the girl from uva (Menina d’uva), thoughts of how incredible it is that at age twenty-eight Aline took the leap from Paris, one of the biggest and busiest cities in the world, to Uva, clearly not a common move for a young Parisienne at the start of their professional career, or ever, for that matter; it’s in the middle of nowhere, even for Portugal, a country already on the true edge of continental Europe, and one of just a few European countries bordered by a single country on the mainland.
+With every visit to the girl from uva (Menina d’uva), thoughts of how incredible it is that at age twenty-eight Aline took the leap from Paris, one of the biggest and busiest cities in the world, to Uva, clearly not a common move for a young Parisienne at the start of their professional career, or ever, for that matter; it’s in the middle of nowhere, even for Portugal, a country already on the true edge of continental Europe, and one of just a few European countries bordered by a single country on the mainland.

-In Uva there’s a coffee shop/bar in the center of town that never seems to be open, and a lot of not much else other than the beautiful, natural surroundings, and the ancient, yet nicely renovated bright-white structures for housing pigeons, called dovecoats, that litter the hillsides surrounding the town.
+In Uva there’s a coffee shop/bar in the center of town that never seems to be open, and a lot of not much else other than the beautiful, natural surroundings, and the ancient, yet nicely renovated bright-white structures for housing pigeons, called dovecoats, that litter the hillsides above the town.
 Aline’s choice was clearly not that of the vigneron inhabiting the modern lifestyle of close proximity to great restaurants and specialty grocery stores; I know from experience that there’s no place for a quick meal and what you can find isn’t going to be light fare.
 There’s also a dearth of like-minded people nearby—though she does have some cohorts about forty minutes away, at Arribas Wine Company, another Portuguese duo we work with who have the same kind of admirable commitment to working in Portugal’s Siberia as she does.
-It’s real European backcountry living and an outsider has to be tough to live in the area—not only physically, but also mentally.
+It’s real European backcountry living and one has to be tough to live in the area—not only physically, but also mentally.
 Aline admitted that she struggled with the decision during her first year.
 But after that, it gradually became her home.

 Uva is a straight shot from the Atlantic directly east from Porto.
-It’s about two hundred kilometers, or a hundred twenty-five miles, as the crow flies, so it’s hard to accept that it takes about three hours to drive because it looks much closer on a map.
+It’s about two hundred kilometers, or a hundred twenty-five miles, as the crow flies, so it’s hard to accept that it takes about three hours to drive because it looks so close on a map.
 But the roads zigzag through and around a series of mountain ranges, and while there are a few straightaways (thankfully), it all leads to what seems like an endless maze of rural roads that pass through tiny one-lane villages and over an endless horizon of rolling multi-colored hills patched with fields, picturesque orchards and groves, with hardly a human to be seen outside a passing car.
 To the other side, on the eastern border of Portugal, it’s Spanish dessert, and the closest city is Zamora, the local equivalent to Mali’s Timbuktu.

 The Trás-os-Montes and its most eastern subzone, Planalto Mirandês, is famous for high quality olive oil, nuts, meat, sausages, cheeses, and a multitude of crops.
 It’s also known for wine, but not the kind for those with a low tolerance for high alcohol and the overly flavored.